anndoko/web-scraping-and-crawling/README.md

 ## Extra Credit 2 (2 points): Ann Arbor Boards & Commissions

 Crawl Ann Arbor Boards & Commissions and get a list of individuals ranked from most to least in terms of the number of boards and commissions they’re on.
 Each department has a page listing the name of individuals.
 You need to crawl the department listed on the Ann Arbor Boards & Commissions (https://a2gov.legistar.com/Departments.aspx).
-Please write out the result to file AABC.txt, in which line contains a person name.
+Please write out the result to file AABC.txt, in which each line contains a person name.

 ### Note:
 * Ann Arbor Boards & Commissions